graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/build.rst

         sudo apt install libc-ares-dev

-    You will also need Poplar installation.
-Poplar SDK can be downloaded at: https://downloads.graphcore.ai/
+    You will also need a Poplar installation.
+The Poplar SDK can be downloaded from: https://downloads.graphcore.ai/

 Build instructions
 ~~~~~~~~~~~~~~~~~~